Skip to main content

 “Great things are done by a series of small things brought together.” — Vincent van Gogh

-Edinburgh, Scotland — 20th of July, 2026 — Millersoft today announced the upcoming open source release of the Millersoft Data Vault Engine and Studio, a metadata-driven platform designed to help data teams build, manage, and evolve Data Vault architectures with greater consistency, transparency, and speed.
+Edinburgh, Scotland — 27th of July, 2026 — Millersoft today announced the open source release of the Millersoft Data Vault Engine and Studio, a metadata-driven platform designed to provide the missing link between enterprise AI ambitions and the trusted data foundations required to make AI analytics believable.

 Released under the Apache License, the Millersoft Data Vault Engine is designed to give organisations, consultants, and data engineers an open foundation for Data Vault automation.
 The accompanying Millersoft Data Vault Studio provides a visual, workflow-driven interface for modelling, configuration, orchestration, and guided interaction with the Engine.

 As organisations prepare for AI analytics, semantic modelling, data products, and enterprise-scale governance, the need for trusted, historised, auditable data foundations has never been greater.
-Millersoft believes the Data Vault pattern, combined with open source engines and metadata-first automation, represents a new frontier for modern analytics delivery.
+Millersoft believes the Data Vault architecture (as invented by Dan Linstedt) , combined with open source engines and metadata-first automation, represents a new frontier for modern analytics delivery.

-“AI analytics, all powered by the Data Vault architecture and open source engines, is the new data frontier,” said Calum Miller, Founder/Owner of Millersoft.
+“AI analytics, all powered by the Dan Linstedt's Data Vault architecture and open source engines, is the new data frontier,” said Calum Miller, Founder/Owner of Millersoft.
 “We want teams to explore it, build on it, and adapt it to their own environments.
-The Engine and Studio are designed to make Data Vault delivery more repeatable, more transparent, and more accessible.”
+The Engine and Studio are designed to make Data Vault delivery more faster, more transparent, and more accessible.”

 A Metadata-Driven Approach to Data Vault Delivery